vbookshelf/myOfflineAi-PrivacyFirst/README.md

 3. Install UV

-UV is a new and fast python package manager.
+UV is a new and fast Python package manager.
 Here you will find the instructions to install uv on Mac and Windows: https://docs.astral.sh/uv/getting-started/installation